-25. What main taxes are businesses subject to in your jurisdiction, and on what are they levied

-(usually profits), and at what rate?
+25. What main taxes are businesses subject to in your jurisdiction, and on what are they levied (usually profits), and at what rate?

 Corporations and other entities with their head office or place of effective management in Portugal qualify as tax residents and are subject to Corporate Income Tax (CIT) regarding their worldwide income.
-Non-resident corporations and entities are also subject to CIT in regards to income obtained or related to a Portuguese permanent establishment or, in spite of that, for any income deemed to come from a Portuguese source.
+Non-resident corporations and entities are also subject to CIT in what regards to income obtained or related to a Portuguese permanent establishment or, in spite of that, for any income deemed to come from a Portuguese source.

-The current CIT tax rate is 20%, but for small and medium-sized companies the tax rate applicable to the first fifty thousand euros of tax income is 16%.
-Also, for companies established in the Autonomous Regions of Madeira and Azores the current rate is 14.7%.
+The current CIT tax rate is of 21%, but for small and medium-sized companies the tax rate applicable to the first €50.000,00 of tax income is of 17%.
+Also, for companies established in the Autonomous Regions of Madeira and Azores the current rates are of 14.7%.